 Lauren Gunn is based out of Memphis, TN.
 Currently, she is a senior resident actor and teaching artist with Tennessee Shakespeare Company where she teaches in classrooms around Memphis, juvenile detentions, as well as the local VA.
 Additionally, she is a company member of Playback Memphis, an improvisational theatre company founded in story sharing practices that catalyze community wellbeing.
 Lauren is an associate instructor candidate with Dueling Arts International in addition to serving on their governing body.
 Regional performance credits include: TSC: Cyrano de Bergerac, Henry VI, Macbeth, Romeo and Juliet, Miss Bennet: Christmas at Pemberley.
 Theatre Memphis: You Can’t Take It With You.
 Southern Arena Theatre: Boeing Boeing, I Hate Hamlet.
 New Stage Theatre: Crimes of the Heart, Constellations, Gruesome Playground Injuries.

-Garrett Anderson is a Global Messenger and an Athlete Leader for Special Olympics.
+Garrett Anderson is a guest lecturer for CISCO/TT (Inclusive Theatre).
+He is a Global Messenger and an Athlete Leader for Special Olympics.
 He has been involved with E.D.G.E. of Orion since it began and is currently a troupe member.
 Garrett enjoys rotating between acting and being a staff member in productions.
 He played the lead in the award-winning film No Easy Target as well as many other featured roles in musicals such as Tevye in Fiddler on the Roof, Javert in Les Mis and is currently playing Joseph in Joseph and the Amazing Technicolor Dreamcoat.